-Editor's Tip: Most runners run three legs each, with each team consisting of about 12 participants.
+Editor's Tip: Most runners run two or three legs each, with each team consisting of up to 11 participants.

-// Starting point is still TBA; for more info, go to therelay.com.
+// Starting point in Napa Valley; for more info, go to therelay.com.

 Bay to Breakers

-You either love it or love to hate it: Bay to Breakers, the costumed 12K full of merriment and boozy beverages returns this May.
+You either love it or love to hate it: Bay to Breakers, the costumed 12K full of merriment and boozy beverages that began in 1912 returns this May.
 Starting near the Embarcadero and snaking all the way to Ocean Beach, it's one of the longest-running foot races in the US.
-And, if you're feeling your proverbial oats, you can now run an extra 3K to your run to make it a 15K outing, courtesy of the Breaker's Bonus route along the Great Highway.
-Registration still sits at a reasonable $59 per runner; tack on an extra $20 for bonus route.
+And, if you're feeling your proverbial oats, you can now add an extra 3K to your run to make it a 15K outing, courtesy of the Breaker's Bonus route along the Great Highway.
+Registration still sits at a reasonable $60 per runner if you plan ahead; tack on an extra $20 for bonus route.